joedono/House-of-Z/07-ibal-framed/04-carriage-driver.md

 Isabella gave the carriage driver the night off the night that Archebald was murdered.
 The driver lives in a small apartment on the border of the Elmwall estate, next to the stables, with a wife and daughter.
 The party does not need to enter the Estate proper in order to reach the apartment.

 ## Carriage Driver's Apartment
 The apartment is empty when the party arrives.
-Riswynn is taking her family on a carriage tour of the city, a favorite past time of theirs.
+Riswynn is taking her family on a carriage tour of the city, a favorite past-time of theirs.
 The party can investigate the stables, but they won't find much.
 They're well kept, with one horse grazing in a fenced-in field with a young colt.
 The apartment is locked, but easily picked.

 Within the apartment, it's a nondescript home.
 There's a central living area with a dining table and a kitchen, there's a bedroom with two small beds in it for Riswynn's children, and a second bedroom with one larger bed for Riswynn and her husband.